Why do cats eat grass?

 Is it good for cats to eat grass?

 Eating some grass may help your cat’s digestion.
 But too much could result in medical complications.
 “In America, most of our cats are indoors all year, so if they’re going outside and eating grass, you should probably get on the phone and talk to your vet,” Lands says.
 In some cases, if a cat eats too much grass, it can get stuck in the stomach and require surgery to remove.
 A visit to the vet will help identify any underlying conditions that could be causing your cat to eat grass.
+Some cats may also enjoy the taste of dog food–we asked experts if that’s safe.

-But some cats just like the taste of grass, and in small amounts, it can provide valuable fiber.
+Some cats just like the taste of grass, and in small amounts, it can provide valuable fiber.
 Krause has a cat with GI issues, and she grows cat grass for her cat to eat.
 “He’s the one who will eat grass until he vomits, no matter what kind of grass,” Krause says.
 “And so with him, when I grow grass for him, I watch how much is available to him, because he’ll just mow [it] down if I grow a ton.”
 Now that you know the answer to the question “Why do cats eat grass?” find out 17 things your cat would love to tell you.